 Furthermore, the wealthier an individual is, the more likely he or she owns an interest in a private company.

-You can’t say that everyone who owns their own business joins the top one percent or top quarter of a percent.
+You can’t say that everyone who owns their own business joins the top one percent.
 (Roughly 28 million small businesses exist in the U.S.) But the IRS data makes one wonder if most of the people who join the ranks of the truly wealthy own an interest in a successful small business.

 Note: Another big chunk of each wealth bracket’s money resides in publicly traded stock.
 This chunk may report on investors who’ve successfully managed active investment portfolios.
 But this chunk may also report on top managers and technology company employees who’ve built wealth through their employer’s stock.